-There is no cure for Parkinson’s disease — treatment is aimed at slowing the progression of the disease and managing uncomfortable symptoms as they appear, including possibly dementia, in order to improve a patient’s quality of life.
+There is no cure for Parkinson’s disease — treatment is aimed at slowing the progression of the disease and managing uncomfortable symptoms as they appear in order to improve quality of life.

-There’s also some indication that CBD can be used to slow the progression for the disease and improves some of the underlying factors involved with the condition like neuroinflammation and dopamine regulation (more on this later).
+There’s also some indication that CBD can be used to slow the progression of the disease and improve underlying factors including brain inflammation and dopamine regulation.

-Parkinson’s disease (PD) is a neurodegenerative disorder affecting the part of the brain responsible for manufacturing dopamine — an important neurotransmitter associated with things such as mood, hormone balance, motor function, and focus/attention.
+Parkinson’s disease (PD) is a neurodegenerative disorder affecting the part of the brain responsible for manufacturing dopamine.
+Dopamine is a neurotransmitter associated with things such as mood, hormone balance, motor function, and focus or attention.